Alyssa’s panic attack

 Avoidance and panic attacks

 In addition to avoidance, people who have panic disorder may engage in a number of “safety behaviors.”
-These are things the person does that make them feel “safer” or less likely to have a panic attack.
+These are things that make them feel less likely to have a panic attack.
 Examples of safety behaviors include carrying around an anti-anxiety medication, drinking cold water, rolling up their sleeves, or sitting by the door in a meeting or classroom.
-Similar to avoidance, these behaviors do not help the person to learn to better manage or decrease their panic symptoms in the long-term.
+As with avoidance, safety behaviors do not help them to learn to better manage or decrease their panic symptoms in the long-term.

 Getting help for panic attacks